GuruCharan94/gurucharan94.github.io/_drafts/2020-04-18-basic-language-concepts-of-go-continued.md

 You can read more about `defer` and additional concepts like `panic` and `recover` [from this blog post](https://blog.golang.org/defer-panic-and-recover)

 In this post, we looked at how to control the flow of code with if conditionals, for loops, switches and defers.
+In the next post, we will look at more data types available in the Go language such as

+- Structs
+- Arrays
+- Slices and
+- Maps.